DevExpress/dotnet-eud/interface-elements-for-web/articles/rich-text-editor/miscellaneous/insert-a-hyperlink.md

 legacyId: 113848
 ---
 # Bookmark and Hyperlink
-You can add hyperlinks pointing to external locations or associated with bookmarks in the same document.
+You can add hyperlinks to external locations or associated with bookmarks in the same document.

 ## Bookmarks